Value-added tax (VAT)

 Excise duty principally applies to luxury goods, such as alcoholic drinks, perfume and cosmetic products, caviar, salmon, cigars, and cigarettes.

-The Finance Act for 2018 has also introduced, in addition to the ad valorem rate, a specific tax based on the quantities.
+In addition to the ad valorem rate, there is a specific tax based on the quantities.

 - Soft drinks and other beverages with less than 12° of alcohol: 5%.